RLGym/rlgym.github.io/docs/documentation/reward_functions/common_rewards/ball_to_goal_rewards.md

 velocity_ball_goal_reward = VelocityBallToGoalReward()
 ```

-1. Initializes by checking which team the player is on to direct which goal is our objective
+1. Determine which team the player is on, and set the target goal as the objective.
-2. Gets the linear velocity of the ball
+2. Get the linear velocity of the ball.
-3. Determines difference between objective (goal from step 1) and current ball position
+3. Determine the difference between the objective (goal from step 1) and the current ball position.
-4. IF use_scalar_projection
-    1. Compute scalar projection between velocity of ball and positio difference
-5. ELSE
-    1. Compute normalized position difference between position difference computed in step 3 divided by the normalized position difference from step 3
-    2. Divide velocity by max ball speed
-    3. return the dot produce of the normalized position diff and the normalized velocity
+4. Return the scalar projection of the ball's velocity vector on to the objective vector.

 ## [Ball Y Coordinate Reward](https://github.com/lucas-emery/rocket-league-gym/blob/7f07bfa980b84eea11627939dd7d7b1689efcfa7/rlgym/utils/reward_functions/common_rewards/ball_goal_rewards.py#L60)